Home > Sectors > Public sector > The city of tomorrow: smart city or low-tech city?

 What are the pitfalls to avoid?

 In Europe, there are a number of obstacles to the development of smart city initiatives.
 Generally speaking, the presence of sensors frightens citizens.
 It requires a lot of teaching Explain the objective and reassure people that the data collected will be anonymous.
 This is the approach proposed by the city of Angers.
 In Asia, on the other hand, there are few such fears.
 For example, facial recognition is well accepted there because it meets security objectives.
-The French local authorities that have ventured into this area, such as Nice, have seen that we are not ready for it culturally and, above all, legally.
+The French municipalities that have ventured into this area, such as Nice, have seen that we are not ready for it culturally and, above all, legally.

 Another difficulty is the data processing.
 While installing the equipment (sensors, antennas, etc.) is relatively easy, making the data intelligible is more complex.
 This involves transforming big data into smart data in particular to provide useful information for decision-making by elected representatives and to enable them to act quickly on certain issues.
 But this data processing comes at a cost.
 It is questionable whether it would be acceptable to fund it from the local authority budget, in other words through taxation.